 Enable the authentication method under Send Settings

 Access to Government ID authentication requires that a contract is in place for an annual volume of recipients.
-Until this is configured on the back end, the option is not visible in the administrator's interface.
+The option isn't visible in the administrator's interface until this is configured on the back end.

 Once the purchase of the identity transactions has been entered into the system, admins will find the controls for exposing Government ID authentication on the page with the other identity authentication methods.

 - Once the method is enabled, the admin can set as the default value for new agreements.
 The option is not visible until the method is explicitly enabled:

 Customers who would like to include the biometric comparison between the identity document and a real-time selfie of the recipient can contact the support team to have the feature enabled.

 Automatic agreement cancellation when a recipient fails to authenticate